-Still acting as if he did not see Hayes, Freeman grabbed his enormous uniform jacket, then flung it over his almost naked body.
+Still acting like he did not see Hayes, Freeman grabbed his enormous uniform jacket and flung it over his almost naked body.

-In these early decades of boxing, like wrestling, it was a nude male-only sport.
+In these early decades of boxing, like wrestling, it was often a nude sport.
 Thankfully, the army required all Black boxers to wear loincloths.